 The biggest issue many older homes face isn’t always faulty wiring or unsafe fuses.
 More commonly, older homes, especially those built prior to 1950, aren’t equipped to handle the load of modern living.
 Additional appliances in the kitchen, multiple TVs and computers throughout the house all have power needs.
 Even energy efficient appliances can cause older wiring to overload!

 When you replace the electrical wiring in your home, you’ll experience a safer environment, as well as fewer brownouts.
 You may also notice a drop in your homeowner’s insurance rates, as an updated wiring system makes the home safer.
 You’ll get better power flow to your appliances and even begin to see a reduction in your monthly energy bills.

 Choosing an older home in the Baltimore area can be a great investment.
 Therefore, protect your investment with a professional inspection from a reputable residential electrical service in Elkridge.
-Contact Tim Kyle Electric and ensure that your older home can last many more lifetimes.
+Contact Tim Kyle Electric, Heating & Cooling and ensure that your older home can last many more lifetimes.